rallyhealth/goose/README.md

 Goose run will invoke a jenkins job based on the current git directory and branch.
 If you want to pick a job manually, specify the path of the job.
+Running goose with the syntax below assumes your go binaries path is on your system path.
+If not, you can replace 'goose' with 'go run .' from your goose directory.

 ```
 goose run # Will list available jobs based on your directory